This article includes links which we may receive compensation for if you click, at no cost to you.

 Life in your 30s can be stressful.
 You are building your career or business, getting married or starting a family, building a house, planning your financial future, and collecting debts along the way.
 Getting life insurance can take one worry away – the worry of your family struggling financially, should something happen to you.

 By getting life insurance, you will not only have peace of mind about your family’s future but will also save money on premiums.
 And actually, purchasing the policy is super simple, fast, and inexpensive these days!
-Applications can be completed online, and if you are in good health, with some companies, you can even skip the medical exam.
+Applications can be completed online, and if you are in good health, you can even skip the medical exam with some life insurance companies.